 SAP Calculations

 We operate out of London, Brighton, Southampton, Plymouth, Bristol, Birmingham, Manchester, York and Belfast but many of our assessors work from home throughout the UK.
-Location is not important!
-As long as you email us your floor plans we can produce SAP Calculations for your project anywhere in the UK.
+SAP Calculations are a desktop assessment and it can be done from anywhere based on plans and specifications.

 About Us